GabrielCaterson/Gabriel-Caterson-Website/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run deploy`

+Deploys the app to GitHub Pages.
+After running, visit the pages settings and change the custom domain to `https://gabrielcaterson.com`.

 ### `npm test`